xibz/spec/links.md

 #### End Link

-End links are used to indicate that a new chain has completed.
+End links are used to indicate that a new chain has completed, and are a special type of `PATH` link.

 | Name | Description                                                                        |
 |------|------------------------------------------------------------------------------------|